liloman/dirStack/README.md

 ##Use

-You cd into directories as normal and when you lost a directory from "cd -" it will be added to your dirStack automagically.
+cd into directories and when you lost a directory from "cd -" it will be added to your dirStack automagically effortlessly.

 So: